home-assistant/home-assistant.io/source/_integrations/intellifire.markdown

 ha_integration_type: integration
 ---

 IntelliFire Wi-Fi fireplace modules provide app-based and Alexa control to various fireplaces.
-The modules do expose an unencrypted HTTP endpoint on the local network that provides status & control endpoints.
-Additionally IntelliFire offers cloud (HTTPS) endpoints for both control and read information.
+The modules expose an unencrypted HTTP endpoint on the local network that provides status & control endpoints.
+Additionally, IntelliFire offers cloud (HTTPS) endpoints for both control and read information.
 This integration allows you to control your fireplace either via your local network or via the cloud.

 {% include integrations/config_flow.md %}